shahrzadkhayatbashi/olap-operations4ocel/experiment-results/case_study_summary.md

 <img src="figures/Figure_2024_LoweFitnessGroupsBeforeManualChange.png" alt="Groups with Lowest Fitness" width="1200">

-To make the graph readable, the graph was manually altered from the tEKG to color relations differently for demonstration purposes, as shown bellow.
+To make the graph readable, the graph was manually altered from the tEKG to color relations differently for demonstration purposes, as shown below.
 In these two groups, we observed a high degree of member turnover.

 <img src="figures/Figure_Two_Groups_With_Lowest_Fitness.png" alt="Groups with Lowest Fitness" width="1200">